 The South Kesteven Economic Development Strategy 2005-2008 had a particular focus on business development.
 "A successful economy must have a competitive, well-balanced business environment, offering a range of sustainable employment opportunities, has a balance of employment opportunities, and offers businesses the opportunity to grow and prosper within the locality.
-The business environment must be complimented by a competitive modern workforce, which is willing to learn and to develop new skills.
+The business environment must be complemented by a competitive modern workforce, which is willing to learn and to develop new skills.
 We must aim to have a workforce with a breadth of skills, flexible skills and adaptive to the changing economic environment.
-Barriers to employment must be broken down and employment opportunities must be made accessible and sustainable."
+Barriers to employment must be broken down and employment opportunities must be made accessible and sustainable for the local employment market."